-Democrats fight over healthcare in first U.S. presidential debate
+Democrats clash on healthcare in feisty first U.S. presidential debate

-MIAMI (Reuters) - Democratic presidential contenders battled over healthcare coverage during their first debate on Wednesday, reflecting the party’s divisions on whether to abolish private insurance and shift to a Medicare-for-All system.
+MIAMI (Reuters) - Democratic presidential contenders battled over healthcare coverage during a surprisingly heated first debate on Wednesday, laying bare the party’s divisions on whether to abolish private insurance and shift to a Medicare-for-All system.

-In a surprisingly heated first round of back-to-back debates featuring 10 candidates each night, several contenders also clashed over border policy as some of the lesser-known candidates vied for attention in the crowded race to take on Republican President Donald Trump in the November 2020 election.
+In the first round of back-to-back debates, several contenders also clashed over border policy as some of the lesser-known candidates vied for attention in the crowded race to take on Republican President Donald Trump in the November 2020 election.

+Candidates at times shouted over each other, battling to grab the spotlight and prove to Democratic activists they are capable of standing up to Trump.

-During the debate in Miami, U.S. Senator Elizabeth Warren and New York Mayor Bill de Blasio were the only two candidates to raise their hands in support of eliminating private insurance.
+Former congressman Beto O’Rourke came under fire most often during the 10-candidate debate in Miami, tangling with former Housing Secretary Julian Castro, a fellow Texan, and New York Mayor Bill de Blasio.

 Warren, a leader of the party’s progressive wing who has been surging in opinion polls, said private insurance was taking advantage of Americans.
 She backs a government-sponsored Medicare-for-All approach and criticized those who say it is not politically feasible.